Food Grade Air in Manufacturing

 Assuring food safety and quality is essential for the viability of any food manufacturer.
 The Global Food Safety Initiative (GFSI) was established to improve consumer trust by improving food safety through corporate responsibility and safer food supply chains.

 The British Compressed Air Society (BCAS) Food and Beverage Grade Compressed Air Best Practice Guideline 102 is an excellent reference for the food manufacturer and its suppliers.
 The BCAS Best Practice Guideline identifies the four primary areas of potential contamination in compressed air – Particles, Water, Oil, and Microbiological Contaminants.
-Section 7 of the Guideline states that compressed air coming in Direct Contact with food shall meet ISO 8573-1:2010 Purity Class 2:2:1; Indirect Contact 2:4:2.
+Section 7 of the Guideline states that compressed air coming in Direct or Indirect Contact with food shall meet ISO 8573-1:2010 Purity Class 1:2:1.
 See Table below for limits.

 Food Grade Air in Manufacturing Compressed Air & Gas Testing Specifications